vossisboss/pyconwagtail2024/README.md

 </header>
 ```

 Save all of your changes if you haven't already and then run `python manage.py runserver`.
 Navigate to your home page at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin).
 Go to "Snippets" in the lefthand menu and choose "Main Navigation".
 Click "Add main navigation" to add a menu item.
 If you need some inspiration, you can name your first item "Home" with menu text "Home" and the menu URL "http://127.0.0.1:8000".
 You'll also want to add an item for your blog with the name "Blog", the menu text "Blog" and the URL "http://127.0.0.1:8000/blog."
 After adding these items, navigate to  [http://127.0.0.1:8000/en](http://127.0.0.1:8000/en) and confirm that your menu is displaying properly.

-Now, go back to [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and go back to the "Main Navigation" section of "Snippets".
-Use the same "Translate" button you used for the footer content to translate your items to French.
-Conveniently, "Blog" in French is "Blog."
-You will want to change the text for "Home" to "Accueil" though.
-After you save each translated item, navigate to [http://127.0.0.1:8000/fr](http://127.0.0.1:8000/fr) and you should see the same menu displayed in French.
+Since you've already translated your pages to French, you should see one set of pages displayed on the menu in [http://127.0.0.1:8000/en](http://127.0.0.1:8000/en) and another set displayed on [http://127.0.0.1:8000/fr](http://127.0.0.1:8000/fr).

 ## Add a language switcher